levigutt/mouse-chording/readme.md

 # Mouse chording

-The basic idea is that you hold down a mouse button and then trigger some custom action by clicking another mouse button.
-Clicking the mouse buttons individually still works as normally.
+The basic idea is that while holding down a mouse button, the other mouse buttons become shortcuts for custom actions.
+Like cut, paste, or anything you'd like.
+It's a powerful feature that can increase productivty and reduce fatique.

 I first became aware of this when I tried Acme (the plan9 editor), with its [mouse chords](http://acme.cat-v.org/mouse).
 Using Acme as my editor did not